cucumber-rs/cucumber/book/src/Getting_Started.md

 # Getting Started

-Adding Cucumber to your project requires some groundwork.
-Cucumber tests are ran along with other tests via `cargo test`, but rely on a `.feature` file corresponding to the given test, as well as a set of steps described in code that corresponds to the steps in the feature file.
+Adding [Cucumber] to your project requires some groundwork.
+[Cucumber] tests are run along with other tests via `cargo test`, but rely on `.feature` files corresponding to the given test, as well as a set of step matchers described in code corresponding to the steps in those `.feature` files.

-To start, create a directory called `tests/` in the root of your project and add a file to represent your test target; in this walkthrough we use `example.rs`.
+To start, create a directory called `tests/` in the root of your project and add a file to represent your test target (in this walkthrough we use `example.rs`).

-Add this to your Cargo.toml:
+Add this to your `Cargo.toml`:
 ```toml
 [dev-dependencies]
 async-trait = "0.1"